Gramm-Leach-Bliley Student Financial Information Security Program

 III.
 Employee training and education

-While directors and supervisors are ultimately responsible for ensuring compliance with information security practices, Information Technology, the Director of Student Financial Aid, and the Comptroller will develop training and education programs for all employees who have access to covered data.
+While directors and supervisors are ultimately responsible for ensuring compliance with information security practices, Information Technology and the Directors of Student Financial Aid, and Financial Services will develop training and education programs for all employees who have access to covered data.
 These employees typically fall into three categories: professionals in information technology who have general access to all University data; data stewards; and those employees who use the data as part of their essential job duties.

 IV.
 Oversight of Service Providers and Contracts

 GLB requires the University to take reasonable steps to select and retain service providers who maintain appropriate safeguards for covered data and information.
-The Comptroller will develop and send form letters to all covered contractors requesting assurances of GLB compliance.
+The Director of Financial Services will develop and send form letters to all covered contractors requesting assurances of GLB compliance.
 Steps will be taken to ensure that all relevant future contracts include a privacy clause and that all existing contracts are in compliance with GLB.

 V. Evaluation and Revision of the Information Security Program